• Hogfish

 Instructions

-Marinating The Hogfish Collars
+Marinating The Fish Collars

 • Add your Hogfish Collars and Teriyaki sauce to a medium bowl.
 Make sure there is enough sauce to cover the collars.